Sample report— synthetic genetic data for demonstration only

 Classic complementary stack — structural + surface repair.
 No pathway overlap or competition.

-GLP-2 supports gut barrier; BPC-157 supports systemic tissue.
+GLP-2 supports gut barrier; supports systemic tissue.
 Synergistic for digestive recovery.

 Both target fat metabolism through different mechanisms.
 Can stack, but space doses by ≥4 hours and monitor blood glucose closely.